jayliu50/windows-programmer-dvorak/README.md

 - If you've made changes to they layout but they didn't seem to apply, restart your PC.
-- Check [this](http://www.dvzine.org/) comic, you'll enjoy it and you'll learn a lot about the history of Dvorak and Qwerty
+- Check [this](http://www.dvzine.org/) comic, you'll enjoy it and you'll learn a lot about the history of Dvorak and QWERTY
 - Don't rearrange the keys on your keyboard, you're not supposed to look at them anyway.
-Besides, no one but you will be able to use your computer ;)
+Besides, now no one but you can use your computer ;)
 - If you want to learn Programmer Dvorak, I suggest using [Ratatype](https://www.ratatype.com/courses/english-dvorak/) to learn Dvorak and [appspot](https://programmer-dvorak.appspot.com/) to learn Programmer Dvorak.
 Try